Nichiren: Buddhist education

-Between the years 1233 and 1253 Nichiren engaged in an intensive study of all of the ten schools of Buddhism prevalent in Japan at that time as well as the Chinese classics and secular literature.
+Between the years 1233 and 1253 Nichiren studied the major Buddhist traditions in Japan at that time, including Tendai, Pure Land Buddhism and Shingon.
 During these years, he became convinced of the preeminence of the Lotus Sutra and in 1253 returned to the temple where he first studied to present his findings.

-In a 1271 letter Nichiren outlined his rationale for deeply studying Buddhism:
+In a 1271 letter Nichiren writes of this time of his life: